mcollovati/vaadin-spinkit/README.md

 # SpinKit Add-on for Vaadin 7

-VaadinSpinKit is an UI component add-on for [Vaadin 7](http://vaadin.com) that integrates [SpinKit](http://tobiasahlin.com/spinkit/) CSS spinners.
+SpinKit for Vaadin is an UI component add-on for [Vaadin 7](http://vaadin.com) that integrates [SpinKit](http://tobiasahlin.com/spinkit/) CSS spinners.

 A live demo is available at http://vaadindemo-mbf.rhcloud.com/spinkit/.